AckerlyXu/heima/articles/backup/backup-azure-vms-introduction.md

-<properties
+---
-    pageTitle="Planning your VM backup infrastructure in Azure | Azure" description="Important considerations when planning to back up virtual machines in Azure" services="backup"
+title: Planning your VM backup infrastructure in Azure | Azure
+description: Important considerations when planning to back up virtual machines in Azure
-    documentationcenter=""
-    author="markgalioto"
-    manager="cfreeman"
-    editor=""
+services: backup
+documentationcenter: ''
+author: markgalioto
+manager: cfreeman
+editor: ''
-    keywords="backup vms, backup virtual machines" />
+keywords: backup vms, backup virtual machines

-<tags
-    ms.assetid="19d2cf82-1f60-43e1-b089-9238042887a9"
-    ms.service="backup"
-    ms.workload="storage-backup-recovery"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/08/2016"
-    wacn.date=""
-    ms.author="trinadhk; jimpark; markgal;" />
+ms.assetid: 19d2cf82-1f60-43e1-b089-9238042887a9
+ms.service: backup
+ms.workload: storage-backup-recovery
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/08/2016
+wacn.date: ''
+ms.author: trinadhk; jimpark; markgal;
+---

 # Plan your VM backup infrastructure in Azure
 This article provides performance and resource suggestions to help you plan your VM backup infrastructure.
 It also defines key aspects of the Backup service; these aspects can be critical in determining your architecture, capacity planning and scheduling.
-If you've [prepared your environment](/documentation/articles/backup-azure-vms-prepare/), this is the next step before you begin [to back up VMs](/documentation/articles/backup-azure-vms/).
-If you need more information about Azure virtual machines, see the [Virtual Machines documentation](/documentation/services/virtual-machines/).
+If you've [prepared your environment](./backup-azure-vms-prepare.md), this is the next step before you begin [to back up VMs](./backup-azure-vms.md).
+If you need more information about Azure virtual machines, see the [Virtual Machines documentation](../virtual-machines/index.md).

 ## How does Azure back up virtual machines?
 When the Azure Backup service initiates a backup job at the scheduled time, it triggers the backup extension to take a point-in-time snapshot.
 This snapshot is taken in coordination with the Volume Shadow Copy Service (VSS) to get a consistent snapshot of the disks in the virtual machine without having to shut it down.